Bundle Adjustment in the Eager Mode: Methodology

 \subsubsection{Forward Pass}

 Considering each camera parameter $\bm{\zeta}_i$ and 3D point $\mathbf{p}_j$ influences multiple pixels $\bm{x}_{ij}$ and residuals $\mathbf{r}_{ij}$, we replicate them to match each $\mathbf{r}_{ij}$ with a unique copy of the parameters $(\bm{\zeta}_i$, $\mathbf{p}_j)$ it depends on.
 This simple replication results in a contiguous data layout in memory \cite{pytorch_tensor_indexing} as shown in \fref{fig:ba_fwd}.
-Users only need to index tensors using simple operations like ``\texttt{tensor[indices]}'' on $\bm{\zeta}$ and $\mathbf{p}$ along the batch dimension.
-The simple tensor usage is further demonstrated in the minimum runnable code example in \sref{sec:min_code}.
+In the user interface, users only need to index tensors using simple operations like ``\texttt{tensor[indices]}'' on $\bm{Z}$ and $\bm{P}$ along the batch dimension.
+The simple tensor usage is further demonstrated in the minimum code example in \sref{sec:min_code}.

 With this structure, each residual now has a dedicated and aligned copy of its corresponding camera and point parameters, enabling batched computation of all camera projections $\bm{x}$.
-This alignment naturally fits the Single Instruction Multiple Data (SIMD) programming model \cite{SIMD}, where the same operation (e.g., projection) is applied in parallel to different data inputs.
-It efficiently utilizes GPU parallelism and high memory throughput.
-Moreover, this parallelized and memory-aligned representation of replicated parameters directly benefits the computation of sparse Jacobians in the next stage.
-We next describe how this structure supports our AutoDiff method in the eager execution mode.
+This is at the cost of a small one-time memory-copy but in return obtains a contiguous data layout, enabling efficient batched SIMD execution on GPUs.
+Moreover, this parallelized and memory-aligned representation of replicated parameters offers a simpler computation of sparse Jacobians in the next stage, which is a dominant factor in BA's computing cost.
+We next describe how this structure supports our AutoDiff method.